nemonik/hands-on-DevOps/readme.md

 ### 8.5.1.
 Vagrant

-This class uses Vagrant, a command-line utility for managing the lifecycle of virtual machines as a vagrant in that the VMs are not meant to hang around in the same place for long.
+This class uses Vagrant, a command-line utility for managing the life cycle of virtual machines as a vagrant in that the VMs are not meant to hang around in the same place for long.

 Unless you want to pollute your machine with every imaginable programming language, framework and library version you'll find yourself often creating a virtual machine (VM) for each software project.
 Sometimes more than one.
 And if you're like me of the past you'll end up with a VirtualBox full of VMs.
 If you haven't gone about this the right way, you'll end up wondering what VM went with which project and now how did I create it?
 The anti-pattern around this problem is to write documentation.
 A better way that aligns with a DevOps repeatable practices is to create automation to provision and configure your development VMs.
-This is where Vagrant comes in as it is "a command-line utility for managing the lifecycle of virtual machines."
+This is where Vagrant comes in as it is "a command-line utility for managing the life cycle of virtual machines."

 #### 8.5.1.1.
 Vagrant documentation and source